-- 7.11.1 Policy DM9 sets out that development proposals which include external lighting should ensure that proposed lighting schemes are the minimum required for public safety and security, that there is no unacceptable impact on neighbouring or nearby properties or the surrounding countryside or wildlife. - 7.11.2 Chapter 13 of the Environmental Statement reviews the landscape and visual impacts, including lighting and suggests the proposals would not have significant night time impacts, and would have a minor adverse effect.
+- 7.11.1 Policy DM9 sets out that development proposals which include external lighting should ensure that proposed lighting schemes are the minimum required for public safety and security, that there is no unacceptable impact on neighbouring or nearby properties or the surrounding countryside or wildlife. - 7.11.2 Chapter 13 of the Environmental Statement reviews the landscape and visual impacts, including lighting and suggests the proposals would not have significant night time impacts.
+Full details of any lighting attached to buildings and street lighting would be considered as part of a future reserved matters application, and at that time a full lighting specification would be required.
+Having regard to t the rural location of the application site, it is considered that the lighting of the proposed development would be out of keeping with and harmful to the existing character of the application site in countryside, in the AONB and in the Green Belt.